WA officials address flooding as slides and road closures remain

 On Saturday morning, elected Washington officials gathered at the Skagit County flood wall for a press conference on updates to response efforts as well as incoming forecasts.
 While the week of rain appears to be over for now, another smaller atmospheric river is on the horizon for next week.

 "We are not done.
 We are not out of the woods with this.
 We are about halfway through," said a NOAA forecaster on Saturday.
-Support staff from Salt Lake City and San Francisco is coming to western Washington.
+Support staff from Salt Lake City and San Francisco is coming to western Washington to assist the ongoing and fluid conditions of increased rain on already strained infrastructure.

 Another 4–7 inches of rainfall is predicted to fall in the mountains in the coming days.
 "There is not a lot of space up there for additional rainfall" the NOAA officials said.
 If forecasts are on the higher end, overwhelmed dams and swelling rivers could again hit levels that head into major flood stage.
 However, most likely predictions would keep rivers at the moderate flood stage, according to NOAA.